Don’t stop belie- sorry, learning.

 · Be experienced in every facet of your business (even if it’s just a small amount of experience), so you know what you’re asking others to do

 · Take the time to expand your knowledge, then share it wherever you can.
-And where possible give your team the opportunity to expand their knowledge too.
+And where possible, allow your team to expand their knowledge too.

 · Trust your specialists and your team.